AGIP PSCYHOANALYTIC PSYCHOTHERAPY TRAINING

 The prerequisites for the training are normally as follows:

-- You will have successfully completed the appt foundation course (or been exempted from it by the Training Committee if you have completed an equivalent course).
+- You will have successfully completed the apptraining foundation course (or been exempted from it by the Training Committee.
+NB Exemption is only given in exceptional cases and at the discretion of tthe Training Committee).

-- You will have been in personal psychoanalytical psychotherapy for at least one year before starting the training.
+- Normally you will have been in personal psychoanalytical psychotherapy for at least one year before starting the training.

 - You will normally hold a formal qualification such as a degree or a professional qualification, though applications from unqualified candidates will be considered